loopj/jquery-tokeninput/index.md

 noResultsText
 :   The text to show in the dropdown label when no results are found which
-    match the current query. *default: "No results".
+    match the current query. *default: "No results"*.

 searchingText
 :   The text to show in the dropdown label when a search is currently in